Rokt33r/aws-eb-typescript-app/readme.md

 # Typescript app deployment against AWS EB

+To deploy an app built with Typescript, we have to deploy its artifacts rather than source code managed by git.

 ## 0 - Install EB CLI

 To manipulate Elasticbeanstalk, we need to use EB CLI, written in Python.
 We install this with PIP.